 Lead nurturing is the purposeful process of engaging a defined target group by providing relevant information at each stage of the buyer's journey.
 It focuses on marketing and communication efforts to listen to prospects, and provide valuable information and answers.

-Effectively you’re guiding prospects to eventually purchase from you, but in a way that is helpful and not sales driven.
+Effectively you’re guiding prospects to eventually purchase from you, but in a way that's helpful and not sales driven.
 The more a lead is nurtured, the more knowledgeable they become about your specific product.

-This ultimately creates a more qualified lead, ensuring the sales team only get involved when the lead is ready to purchase.
+This ultimately creates a more qualified lead, ensuring the sales team get involved at the right time, when the lead is ready to purchase.

 What Is Lead Nurturing?